-Bulgatransgaz Launched Competition For the Bulgarian Section of Turkish Stream - Novinite.com - Sofia News Agency
+Bulgatransgaz Launched Competition for the Bulgarian Section of Turkish Stream - Novinite.com - Sofia News Agency

 Bulgartransgaz on 21st of December launched a public procurement procedure for the construction of the Bulgarian section of Turkish Stream.
-Earlier today, the Energy Regulator gave permission for the state-owned company to start pre-selling the pipeline capacity, the funds from which will be used to finance the project.
-This was reported by the Bulgarian National Television.
+Earlier today, the Energy Regulator gave permission for the state-owned company to start pre-selling the pipeline capacity, the funds from which will be used to finance the project, reports BNT.

 The Bulgarian part of "Turkish Stream" envisages over 480 km of gas pipeline and two new compressor stations Provadia and Rasovo.